pyeve/eve/docs/config.rst

                                 - ``pipeline``.
 The aggregation pipeline.
                                   Syntax must match the one supported by PyMongo.
-For more informations see `PyMongo
+For more information see `PyMongo
                                   Aggregation Examples`_ and the official
                                   `MongoDB Aggregation Framework`_
                                   documentation.